U.S. Citizen & Eligible Non-Citizen Students

 If an outside scholarship exceeds the total student responsibility, we will reduce the Columbia Grant by the excess amount.
 Please review our FAQ page detailing our laptop policy if you are a first-year student with outside resources exceeding the total student responsibility.
 Note the laptop policy is not applicable to tablet purchases.

-International Students: All International students should complete the Outside Scholarship and External Payment Form as part of their application for financial aid each year, even if they have not received any outside scholarships.
+All students should complete the Outside Scholarship and External Payment Form as part of their application for financial aid each year, even if they have not received any outside scholarships.
+The form is available for download on the Forms section of our website, but it also becomes available once you complete the CSS profile and have gained access to the IDOC system.
+Most applicants and current students should submit the form through IDOC, but it can be submitted via email to ugrad-finaid@columbia.edu should the need arise.

 Our officers can complete outside scholarship certification forms that request information about the cost of attendance and other financial aid received by a student.
 We can also certify basic enrollment information on that same form.